REU-SOS/DataWrangling/Import.md

 # Import

-Let's examine and then extend the import.sql to import more data!
+Let's examine and then extend `import.sql` to import more data!

 ### Getting all the files imported

 Each developer has a csv file, but we want to be able to load all of them.
+We need to combine them all together.

+Change directory to `DataWrangling/import/data/`.

-One simple strategy is to combine these files together:
+One simple strategy is to combine these files together in the OS shell:

 ```bash
 cat BlazeData_Dev_* > AllEvents.csv
 ```

-However, that will add the header line multiple lines.
-But this will work.
+However, that will add the header line multiple lines, which won't work in our import.
+But this will work to combine the files together while removing all of the header lines.

 ```bash
 awk FNR-1 BlazeData_Dev_*.csv > AllEvents.csv